Oliffka/leslie-mood/README.md

 In the Release folder, you will find both VST3 and AU versions of the plugin.
 Additionally, there is a demo video, providing a brief explanation and demonstration of how to use the plugin: [Leslie Mood Demo](https://youtu.be/jNPVKuDq5Us).

+The plugin is built and tested on macOS.

 <img src="/Images/leslie_mood.png" alt="The Leslie cabinet" style="width:40%; height:auto;">